PubSub+ Cloud Connectivity Requirements

 - Hybrid: Messaging clients in internal networks and in the customer's cloud networks connect via network peering.

-If you require a different form of networking for your messaging connectivity, you can choose to deploy to a Customer-Controlled Region where you have control over network configuration.
-For a summary of how different deployment options can be combined, see Deployment Options Comparison.
+If you require a different form of networking for your Messaging Connectivity, you can choose to deploy to a Customer-Controlled Region where you have control over network configuration.
+For a summary of how you can combine different deployment options, see Deployment Options Comparison.

 Management Connectivity